VictorOmondi1997/Advanced-Video-Calling/README.md

 # Intro to Agora Web SDK

-This particular folder contains the code for the workshop conducted on November 16th, 2020.
+This particular folder contains the code for the workshop conducted on May 12th, 2021.
 This code explains on how to build a video calling application using Agora Web SDK and add some really cool features using the same.

 ## Deployed version

-You can find the deployed version for the same over here: https://events-and-workshops.vercel.app/
+You can find the deployed version for the same over here: https://victoromondi1997.github.io/Advanced-Video-Calling/

 ## How the resources work